elipousson/sharepointr/README.md

 #>
 #> [1] TRUE
 ```

+See `vignette("read-write"")` for more on reading and writing items to
+SharePoint.

 Some of the original `{Microsoft365R}` S6 object methods already return
 a data frame by default such as the `list_items` and `list_files`